 Mental Health First Aid for the Armed Forces - Two-Day Course Mental Health First Aid England has approved DMWS instructors to deliver a 2-day Mental Health First Aid course especially designed for the Armed Forces Community which can be delivered for individuals or groups.
 MHFA for the Armed Forces Community is a specially designed project.
 It provides the basis for increased mental health resilience amongst veterans and the families of both veterans and serving personnel throughout the UK.
+The course has been updated for 2018.
 What will You learn?
 The MHFA Armed Forces Community course is split up into 4 manageable chunks.
 These are: - What is mental health, and why MHFA for the armed forces community?- Suicide and depression- Psychosis- Anxiety and post-traumatic stress disorder In each section you will learn how to: Spot the early signs of a mental health problemFeel confident helping someone experiencing a mental health problemProvide help on a first aid basisHelp prevent someone from hurting themselves or othersHelp stop a mental illness from getting worseWho can attend the course?
 Places on the ‘MHFA for the Armed Forces Community’ courses are focussed to specific groups of people, being: - Veterans- Serving personnel- Family member of Serving or ex-Service personnel- Health and Social Care working with the Armed Forces Community- Charitable organisation working with the Armed Forces Community Student feedback received: • “This was an excellent course which addressed all the things I need to know to apply Mental Health First Aid” • “The instructors were excellent and kept the interest going throughout” • “It has given me more confidence in saying the right thing and helping” • “Excellent course, incredibly informative” • “Very satisfied with my skills now.
 I would recommend the course to anyone” • “useful tools to put into practice in my everyday life” We can deliver this course on a group booking basis at your location.
-Please contact us on 01264 774008 or email [email protected] for more information and a competitive quotation.
+Please contact us at [email protected] for more information and a competitive quotation.
 Service personnel may be able to use Standard Learning Credits towards this course (and other courses we offer).
 Unit Education Centres can provide advice on using SLCs.